 PROMO CODE: NOGARAGE for $25 discount ONLY if the property has no garage. *Remediation protocol included if mold is found. ** Per Air Sample Obtained

-Inspections Over Coffee is your Phoenix home inspection team run by Curtis Kloc, who has been in real estate inspections since the mid-2000s.
-Formerly in the US Navy, he worked at nuclear power plants, performing nuclear chemistry and radiological controls.
-Curtis Kloc has participated in more than 10,000 real estate transactions personally, and his franchise teams perform 1000's of home inspections for happy clients every year.
+Inspections Over Coffee is your Phoenix home inspection team.
+I've has been in real estate inspections since the mid-2000s and have participated in more than 10,000 real estate transactions personally, and my franchise teams perform 1000's of home inspections for happy clients every year.
+Formerly in the US Navy, I worked at nuclear power plants, performing nuclear chemistry and radiological controls.

 So now that you've got the vibe of what it's like to work with us, we'll share the "why" you should choose to trust us.
 The Phoenix, AZ team has experience with 1000's of residential homes of all types, sewer scopes, radon, mold, asbestos, lead paint, and commercial buildings of all kinds, including high rises, 600-unit apartment buildings with elevators, and 50,000 square foot casino along with fire and life safety, green building and ADA requirements, and everything in-between.

 Home Inspection Frequently Asked Questions

 How much does a home inspection cost in Phoenix?